dominiksalvet/gitpack/contributing.md

 The development of GitPack is published on [this website](https://github.com/dominiksalvet/gitpack) and **everyone is welcome to contribute**.

+## Wrap GitPack Up

+GitPack is simple.
+Compared to other package managers, it may be lacking some advanced features (such as dependency resolution).
+If you have the feeling that GitPack should have those features, you may create a GitPack wrapper with the desired features and call GitPack internally.
+This way, the GitPack's flexibility will not be broken.
+Furthermore, GitPack has been prepared for this kind of extension.

+> GitPack API has come a long way and it is pretty stable now.
+But it [wasn't always](https://github.com/dominiksalvet/gim) like that.

 ## Suggestions

 If you have any suggestions or bug reports for GitPack, follow these steps: